 7. MSC Virtuosa, MSC Cruises

-The second ship in MSC Cruises' Meraviglia Plus Class, MSC Virtuosa will be the largest cruise ship to launch in 2020 (in passenger terms), with room enough to cater for 6,297 guests.
+The second ship in MSC Cruises' Meraviglia Plus Class, MSC Virtuosa boasts enough room to cater for 6,297 guests.
 She will feature Cirque du Soleil performances, an indoor amusement park, an outdoor water park, and the first contemporary fine art museum at sea.
 There will also be 111 metres of indoor promenade with numerous restaurants, bars and shops, covered by a "digital sky" LED screen showing events and vistas around-the-clock.
 Another fantastic addition is that passengers will be able to access their cabins, book reservations, and make purchases throughout the ship using wristband technology.

 8. Odyssey of the Seas, Royal Caribbean

 Like her Quantum-class fleet mates, Odyssey of the Seas is expected to feature activities such as onboard bumper cars and a skydiving simulator.
 It should also feature the North Star, a pod that extends up and over the ship for 360-degree views, and the innovative entertainment space, Two70, which integrates HD-digital technology with singing, dancing, and acrobatics.
 She will actually be the second Quantum Ultra Class ship, behind Spectrum of the Seas, which we know will feature an exclusive, key-card-access-only, all-suite complex with a private swimming pool, and restaurant.